d13751200344/kore_software_etl_task/README.md

 Package V4:
-I utilized V2 Package, and then designed the pipeline from stg.Users_noCoversion, which contains Unicode string data, to prod.Users ->
+I utilized V2 Package, and then designed the pipeline from stg.Users_noCoversion (33 rows), which contains Unicode string data, to prod.Users ->
 I used "Script Component" to create a column "isValid", using script to separate data rows that contain inappropriate data, and led them to different routes.(all data went to the wrong route, stored in stg.Users_Problem2, so failed) ->
 If it's going to valid data types, then I will do Data Conversion to convert all columns data type, and then I will do data cleaning. ->
 I used Script Component & Derived Column to possess Email and PurchaseTotal, and Derived column for checking Age, RegistrationDate and LastLoginDate. ->